-Law enforcement accreditation is a method and an ongoing process to ensure that the University Police Department is in compliance with national “best practices” in policing covering all aspects of law enforcement policies, procedures and operations.
+Law enforcement accreditation is a method and an ongoing process.
+It ensures that the University Police Department is in compliance with national “best practices” in policing.
+It covers all aspects of law enforcement policies, procedures and operations.
 Accreditation makes a statement to other law enforcement agencies, professions and the university community that the University Police Department meets the highest standards of professionalism.

-The NYS Department of Criminal Justice Services Accreditation Program became fully operational in 1989 and the Law Enforcement Accreditation Program was designed and developed by professional law enforcement executives to provide a reasonable and cost effective plan for the professionalization of law enforcement agencies within New York State.
+The NYS Department of Criminal Justice Services Accreditation Program became fully operational in 1989.
+The Law Enforcement Accreditation Program was designed and developed by professional law enforcement executives.
+It provides a reasonable and cost effective plan for the professionalization of law enforcement agencies within New York State.